Chadnaut/Attract-Mode-Modules/modules/perspective/README.md

 object.pinch_y = 100;
 ```

 Wrap your Image, Artwork or Surface with the `Perspective()` class and use the resulting instance in its place.
-The `pinch` and `skew` properties are applied using **shaders**, and all other properties fall through to the original object.
+The `pinch_x` and `pinch_y` properties will now produce perspective-correct texture mapping.

 ![Example](example.png)\
 *Native pinch (left), Perspective pinch (right)*

 ## Properties

+These properties are *optional* if you would like precise control over the vertices, otherwise just use `pinch_x` and `pinch_y` as normal.

 - `offset_tl_x` *int* - Get/set the top-left x offset.
 - `offset_tl_y` *int* - Get/set the top-left y offset.